ehynds/Swayze/README.md

 *__Caution: this will fetch all players and their corresponding analytics information from the account, and can potentiall be very slow.__*

+##To get video information for a player:
+/api/v1/json/account/[publisher id]/video/[video id]/player/[player id]/token:[token]

+_To get video information including information from the Read API add the query param ?readAPIToken=[read api token] to the end of the URL._

 ##To get video information:
 /api/v1/json/account/[publisher id]/video/[video id]/token:[token]